-We’re used to high-end cameras getting powerful video features, but this time Panasonic is putting video first.
-You can shoot perfectly good still images with the GH5S, but its 10.2MP sensor is designed firmly with video in mind.
-In other words, it’s aimed squarely at videographers who might need to shoot stills, not the other way around.
+UPDATED 21/11/2018: As you would expect top-end cameras tend to get powerful video features, but this is a case of Panasonic putting video first.
+You can shoot perfectly good still images with the Lumix GH5S, but its 10.2MP sensor is designed with its full focus on video.
+In other words, it’s aimed squarely at videographers who might also need to shoot stills, instead of the other way around.

 If the GH5S was solely a video camera, we wouldn’t be reviewing it.
 In fact, it’s a fascinating crossover camera of a type that could become increasingly common as the boundaries between the stills and video markets continue to blur.

 Amateur photographers might still distinguish clearly between stills and video, but professionals are increasingly being asked to shoot both – and the hardware introduced at the professional end of the market has a habit of filtering down into consumer models.